Manchester Orchestra

-Manchester Orchestra is an American indie rock band from Atlanta, Georgia, that formed in 2004.
-The group's current line-up is composed of lead singer, songwriter and rhythm guitarist Andy Hull, lead guitarist Robert McDowell, bassist Andy Prince and drummer Tim Very.
+Manchester Orchestra is an American indie rock band from Atlanta, Georgia, which formed in 2004.
+The group's current line-up is composed of lead singer, songwriter and rhythm guitarist Andy Hull, lead guitarist Robert McDowell, and bassist Andy Prince.
 Hull is the band's only original member, having overseen every iteration of the band to date.
 Former drummer Jeremiah Edmond parted ways with the band in January 2010 to focus on his family and on running the band's record label, Favorite Gentlemen.
 The band's original bassist, Jonathan Corley, parted ways with the band in 2013.
-Keyboardist/percussionist Chris Freeman announced his departure from the band in September 2016.
+Keyboardist-percussionist Chris Freeman announced his departure from the band in September 2016.
+The group's most recent drummer, Tim Very, died in February 2026.

 Manchester Orchestra has released several extended plays and six studio albums to date: I'm Like a Virgin Losing a Child (2006), Mean Everything to Nothing (2009), Simple Math (2011), Cope (2014) (as well as its accompanying acoustic version, Hope), A Black Mile to the Surface (2017), and The Million Masks of God (2021), as well as The Valley of Vision (2023).
 They are signed to independent record label Favorite Gentlemen Recordings, which is distributed through Sony Music Entertainment and Loma Vista Recordings.

 The band has performed at major music festivals such as Lollapalooza, Bonnaroo, Coachella, Riot Fest, Shaky Knees Music Festival, Firefly Music Festival, Reading and Leeds Festivals, and Austin City Limits Music Festival.